richyjyun/SleepStates/README.md

 # SleepStates

 Tracking intracortical signals from the motor cortex of non-human primates via a Utah array for 20-24 hours and classifying brain states between 1) awake and moving, 2) awake and at rest, 3) REM sleep, 4) non-REM sleep.
+States were classified via dimensionality reduction and clustering.
+I first implemented a PCA (SVD) oriented approach, but ran into the limitations of linear transformations.
+I then implemented a stacked sparse autoencoder (inspired by Tsinalis et al. 2016) which was more consistent compared to EOG signals and movements recorded with the Kinect and showed clear REM cycles.

-Analyzing spike and LFP dynamics throughout each state.
+Once the states are classified, spike and LFP dynamics throughout each state were analyzed.

 <p align="center">
   <img width="645" height="450" src="https://github.com/richyyun/SleepStates/blob/main/Classification.png">